 Chicago will finally take a well-deserved spot in the Rock and Roll Hall of Fame on April 8.

-Led Zeppelin made their North American concert debut in Denver on Dec.
-26, 1968 as the first group on a three-band bill that also featured Vanilla Fudge and Spirit.
+They appeared first on a three-band bill that also featured Vanilla Fudge and Spirit.